openmelody/mt-plugin-configassistant/README.md

 Below is a list of acceptable values for the `type` parameter for any defined
 field:

+* `asset` - Select an asset from a popup dialog.
+An additional template tag is created for you which gives you access to the asset created for you when the file is uploaded.
+See "Asset Template Tags" below.

+  * `filter_class`: filter an asset listing popup by specifying the asset class.
+Popular values are `image`, `audio`, `video`, and `file`, though any registered asset type is valid.

 * `author` - Select an author from a popup dialog.
 To appear in the popup, an author must have a Role, associating them with the blog in which this field is used.
 This field supports two additional optional keys: